fitzwolf/RestaurantFinder/README.md

 ### Searching for restaurants

-Note - The Restaurant finder Chrome Extension has access to your current location.
+Note - The Restaurant Finder Chrome Extension has access to your current location.

 - Open Google Chrome.
 - Click on the 'Restaurant Finder' extension.